Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 2-dof model: Elastic He-Cu surface scattering

 where the function $V(x,z)$ is a corrugated Morse potential with the functional form

-The constants $D$, $A$, $V_G$ and $\chi$ are taken from the table of Ref. \cite{borondo}.
-Note that the potential is periodic in $x$ direction with period $P = 2 A / G$.
-Therefore it is possible to think that $x$ is a compact variable restricted to a circle, and in this sense this dof can be considered a closed one.
+These potential parameters have the same numerical value as the ones in \cite{borondo2} for the Cu surface.
+Note that the potential is periodic in $x$ direction.
+Therefore it is possible to treat $x$ as a compact variable restricted to a circle, and in this sense, this dof can be considered a closed one.

-In a scattering experiment, the particle starts in the asymptotic region and moves to the interaction region, where the particle remains close to the surface for an interval of time, and finally moves back to the asymptotic region.
-The irregular behavior of the particle for a finite time interval and the sensibility of its trajectory to initial conditions is a phenomenon called transient chaos; more examples of this kind of phenomena are described in \cite{ott, tel,tel2,sanjuan}.
+In a scattering experiment, the particle starts in the asymptotic region as a free particle and moves towards the interaction region, where the particle remains close to the surface for some time, and finally moves back to the asymptotic region where it again moves freely.
+The possible complicated behavior of the particle for a finite time and the corresponding sensibility of its trajectory to initial conditions is a phenomenon called transient chaos.
+For detailed explanations of this phenomenon see \cite{ott, tel,tel2,sanjuan}.